Open House Maputo: A journey to the city's ?inaccessible? iconic buildings

 By the way, for the first time, the Mozambican capital will host the Open House (OH), a guided touristic journey to iconic infrastructures normally inaccessible to most people.
 This is a concept worldwide created in 1992 in London (England) to enable citizens to contemplate the "great houses" that represent the historical and cultural heritage of that society.

-?Open House allows many of these restricted infrastructures, where even public institutions function, to be open to common people? said architect and OH Maputo ambassador Carla Cortês.
+"Open House allows many of these restricted infrastructures, where even public institutions operate, to be open to ordinary people," said architect and OH Maputo ambassador Carla Cortês.

 Carla Cortês studied the national architecture produced between 1950 and 1975 and has already contributed to the construction of several buildings in the country.
 She recounted, with joy and emotion, the fact that people from other continents admire and recognize the genius of colonial constructions in Mozambique.

-?What is also interesting is the fact that in Mozambique [Maputo and other cities] there is a model of spectacular constructions that are not allowed in Portugal, making it unique and irreverent.
+"What is also interesting is the fact that in Mozambique [Maputo and other cities] there is a model that spectacular constructions not allowed in Portugal, making it unique and irreverent.
 There we often see how the colonies were more advanced than the metropolises.
-We need this recognition to be among us as well?, he said.
+We need that this recognition also hovers among us," he said.

 Open House Maputo will also serve to revive the public's desire to build beautiful and innovative buildings in the colonies, for example the Iron House, which could be applicable in Europe but not in Africa because of the climate.